IrishMorales/storyteller-dlc-pawns/README.md

 ## Contributing

-If you have any ideas or would like to contribute to this project, please read CONTRIBUTING.md - and thank you for wanting to!
+If you have any ideas or would like to contribute to this project, please read [CONTRIBUTING.md](https://github.com/IrishMorales/storyteller-dlc-pawns/blob/main/CONTRIBUTING.md) - and thank you for taking the time to contribute! :)

 ## Forking

-Please see CONTRIBUTING.md to understand how this project is set up for your own forks.
+Please see [CONTRIBUTING.md](https://github.com/IrishMorales/storyteller-dlc-pawns/blob/main/CONTRIBUTING.md) to understand how this project is set up for your own forks.

 ## Contributors